heiwang1997/Open3D/JIAHUI.md

 ## NOTE

 I will work on my master branch, and merge with upstream using the following command.
-List all files without untracked ones with `gst -uno`
+List all files without untracked ones with `gst -uno`.

+This master branch will be named `open3d-pycg` in PyPI.
+The CI/CD workflow will be automatically executed once pushed.

 ## Merging with upstream head